 • number_of_grains (int) – Number of grains composing the polycrystal sample.

-• unit_cell (list of float) – Crystal unit cell representation of the form [a,b,c,alpha,beta,gamma], where alpha,beta and gamma are in units of degrees while a,b and c are in units of anstrom.
+• unit_cell (list of float) – Crystal unit cell representation of the form [a, b, c, alpha, beta, gamma], where alpha, beta and gamma are in units of degrees while a, b and c are in units of Angstrom.

-• strain_tensor (numpy array) – Strain tensor to apply to all tetrahedral crystal elements contained within the sample. shape=(3,3).
+• strain_tensor (numpy.ndarray, optional) – Strain tensor to apply to all tetrahedral crystal elements contained within the sample, shape (3, 3).
+Default is zero strain.

-• path_to_cif_file (string) – Path to CIF file.
-Defaults to None, in which case no structure factors are computed.
+• path_to_cif_file (str, optional) – Path to CIF file.
+Default is None, in which case no structure factors are computed.

 Examples